-Email design system guide
+Design system guide

 Email design system elements including color codes, photos, buttons, layouts, and code snippets.

-An email design system is a set of documentation, tools, and resources to help your team scale design-related processes.
-Using a shared workflow and assets allows your team to be more efficient and ensures your emails follow brand guidelines.
+A design system is a set of tools, and resources that help your team scale design processes.
+With shared workflows and assets, your team can follow brand guidelines be more efficient.
+It helps solve the following problems:

 What to include in your design system

-Your email design system can be big or small depending on the size of your organization.
+Your design system can be big or small depending on the size of your organization.
 Only build and document aspects that you need.
 Start small and build up.
 Focus on not only building tools, but creating a shared language.

 Define the goals of your design system